anastasia-si/CS598-DL4H_Project/README.md

 The original paper’s repository: https://github.com/sebbarb/time_aware_attention

+A link to our Google Colaboratory Notebook to produce results and summary statistics: https://colab.research.google.com/drive/1rSFNprehNZw25PnocCsuv4Rwdf6PCu_n

 To reproduce the results of the paper’s experiments, we re-used 3 neural network architectures provided by the authors to predict readmission to the ICU.
 We also added two ablations without timestamped embeddings to examine their impact on the model performance.